bmhenry/portfolio-next/README.md

 npm run build
 ```

+This will create the `out/` folder at the top level, where the website is rendered to static files.

 ## Deploy

 You can deploy the application using platforms like Vercel, Netlify, or any other hosting service that supports Next.js.